 You’ll Change Lives

-Being a teacher means that you’re responsible for how pupils or students learn and engage with their studies.
+Being a Teacher means that you’re responsible for how pupils or students learn and engage with their studies.
 Nothing beats the satisfaction of seeing children flourish in their learning environment.
 The moments you spend with your students will help shape their interests later in life and help them navigate the most crucial years.

 As a Teaching Assistant, UK professionals lend support to students and pupils during their academic journey, but as a Teacher, you will help to mould children into well-rounded individuals.

 You’ll Never Stop Learning

 Settling on a new career can be exciting but a little daunting too.
 That’s why you need to have a clear picture of what your next steps are in achieving your goal of moving from Teacher Assistant to Teacher.

-As a teaching assistant, you will already possess the classroom experience and essential skills required to teach.
+As a Teaching Assistant, you will already possess the classroom experience and essential skills required to teach.
 All you need to do now is get the right qualification under your belt.
 There is no doubt that you would have learned invaluable skills during your TA courses.
 UK professionals, however, will need to study further qualifications to upgrade their position in the classroom.

 If your school doesn’t participate in the Straight to Teaching scheme, you’ll be responsible for organising your higher education training.
 The route you take to getting a recognised teaching qualification depends on the level of qualifications you already have.